electricimp/Messenger_ReplayMessenger/README.md

     // Log message ack data if any if (ackData != null) server.log(ackData);

-    // TODO: Create switch statement to handle acks for specific messages }
+    // TODO: Create switch statement to handle ACKs for specific messages based on id, name, data or metadata }

 msngr.onAck(onAck.bindenv(this));